Page Banner

 Reclaimed forested wetland at Florida Heavy Minerals MineHow does the department monitor activities at heavy mineral mines?

 Each operator provides the department with an Annual Mining and Reclamation Report describing activities for the previous calendar year, and proposed mining and reclamation activities for the current year.
-The ERP or state of Florida 404 permit may require additional monitoring reports.
+The ERP permit may require additional monitoring reports.

 Routine compliance inspections are conducted to ensure that mining and reclamation activities follow permit and reclamation rules.